edwardtanoto/edwardtanoto/README.md

   </a>
 </p>

-I build small, sharp systems for product, research, and creative work.
+I enjoy exploring intersection of AI automation and visual design

 Most of my current work sits at the edge of: